5 main applications of AI in education

 1. Personalized learning

 Personalized learning, tailored for specific students’ interests, abilities, knowledge levels, and talents, provides deeper involvement.
 Thus helping students stay motivated and be more successful and empowering their voices and choices.
-That is why personalized learning is one of the biggest trends in education.
+That is why personalized learning and adaptive learning that leverages AI to provide individualized support and personalized learning experiences are among the biggest trends in education.

 An example of AI-driven personalized learning paths: the National Project of Estonia.